fanchlegal/framepy/docs/source/quickstart.rst

 ----------------------------

-As you have defined your views, it's time to see it in action. *KalaPy* provides a simple server for development purpose which can be lauched using the admin script like:
+As you have defined your views, it's time to see it in action. *KalaPy* provides a simple server for development purpose which can be launched using the admin script like:

 .. sourcecode:: bash